 Distance 14 km

-Once we completed the descent and reached the plains in the Kaza valley.
-The views were spectacular, Blue skies, sun shining and the snow peaked pass in the background.
-But from the plains to the camping site at Chochoden was a long walk.
+Once we completed the descent and reached the plains in the Kaza valley, the views were spectacular!
+Blue skies, the bright sun and the snow-peaked pass in the background.
+It was a long walk from the plains to the camping site at Chochoden.
 It was simple and straight with not too much inclines and declines.
-The walk was along the river again, but this had brackish water.
-As the water mixed with the greyish sand. unfortunately we forgot to fill water and had to struggle to the campsite with parched mouths.
-This last part was a simple walk compared to the steep climb and struggling descent but it was long and seemed never ending.
-The views though were beautiful.
+The walk was along the river again, but this one had brackish water.
+As the water mixed with the greyish sand, unfortunately, we forgot to fill water and had to struggle to the campsite with parched mouths.
+This last part was a fairly easy walk compared to the steep climb and struggling descent but it was long and never-ending.
+It was worth it, as the view was mesmerizing.
 The snow desert and its endless valleys just are really enchanting.

-we camped at Chochoden, a little before actually and the wind really picked up and hammered away at the tents.
-It was cold, but i guess we were just happy to have stopped walking
+We camped at Chochoden as the wind really picked up and hammered away at the tents.
+It was cold, but I guess we were just happy to have stopped walking.

 Travel time – 6 am to 5 pm